High pathogenicity avian influenza H7Nx has been confirmed in Victoria.

 - HPAI can cause severe illness and death in infected birds.

-- All previous HPAI outbreaks in Australia are suspected to have arisen from viral lineages already present in Australia.
+- All HPAI outbreaks in Australia are suspected to have arisen from viral lineages already present in Australia.

 - Though the likelihood of HPAI H5Nx being introduced to Australia through migratory birds’ annual flight paths has increased with the globalisation of HPAI H5Nx, the likelihood is still considered to be low.